WICG/webmonetization/docs/counter.md

 sidebar_label: Micropayment Counter
 ---

-Sometimes the question "is this visitor Web Monetized?" has a more complicated answer than "yes/no." Sometimes you care about how much money you're making from a visitor, and you want to trigger logic on your site depending on the amount.
+Web Monetization lets you count exactly how much you made from a given visitor, and update that amount in real-time as more micropayments come in.
+Like any animated effect it should be used sparingly, but it can be a cool way to show your visitors exactly how much they're supporting you!

 This example shows you how to use the `monetizationprogress` event to count how much you've made off of micropayments from a given visitor.